royasutton/openscad-amu/docs/README.md

 ---------------

-[openscad-amu] incorporated two distinct but complementary features that may be used together or independantly: (1) design automation and (2) design documentation.
-In either case, a design source file is annotated with structued comments.
+[openscad-amu] incorporated two distinct but complementary features that may be used together or independently: (1) design automation and (2) design documentation.
+In either case, a design source file is annotated with structured comments.

 If you are already familiar with [Doxygen], adding basic documentation to your [OpenSCAD] designs using [openscad-amu] is effortless.
 Simply